JahnStar/PowerPoint-InteractiveAI/README.md

 1. Download the PowerPoint (.pptm) file from the repository.
 2. Open the PowerPoint file in Microsoft PowerPoint.
-3. Enable macros if prompted.
+3. Enable macros and activeX if prompted.
 4. Start a slideshow and interact with the chatbot using the provided text box.

 ## Installation